 Active Learning Strategy 2 – Group Work

-Group work refers to: Method of instruction that gets students to work together in groups of two or more.
-Group work involves strategies that involve students to communicate with peers, share their ideas more equally across group members, and engage students to think critically about the topic(s) with their peers.
-This includes think-pair-share, group presentations, or other small group work activities that have the characteristics described above.
+Group work refers to: Method of instruction that provides students opportunities to work together in groups of two or more.
+Implementing group work involves using strategies that encourage students to collaboratively communicate with group members, share their ideas equally across group members, and engage students to think critically about the topic(s) with their group members.
+This includes active learning strategies such as think-pair-share, group presentations, or other small group work activities that have the characteristics described above.

 Question for Feedback: